phoenixframework/phoenix/docs/adding_pages.md

 ### A New Action

-Requests to our new route will be handled by the `HelloPhoenix.HelloController` `show` action.
-We already have the controller at `web/controllers/hello_controller.ex`, so all we need to do is edit that file and add a `show` action to it.
+Requests to our new route will be handled by the `HelloPhoenix.Web.HelloController` `show` action.
+We already have the controller at `lib/hello_phoenix/web/controllers/hello_controller.ex`, so all we need to do is edit that file and add a `show` action to it.
 This time, we'll need to keep one of the items in the map of params that gets passed into the action, so that we can pass it (the messenger) to the template.
 To do that, we add this show function to the controller:

 ```elixir
 def show(conn, %{"messenger" => messenger}) do